Make Better Decisions with Analytics

 To get to the Community Search Dashboard (or install the AppExchange package, if you don’t have it yet), follow these steps:

-Salesforce administrators can reach Community Workspaces from Setup.
+- Go to Experience Workspaces.
+Community moderators can get there from the profile header.
+Salesforce administrators can reach Experience Workspaces from Setup.
 Enter All Communities in the Quick Find box, then select the Workspaces link for the appropriate community.

 - Click Dashboards.

-- If you installed the managed package, navigate back to Community Workspaces.
-To see what your dashboard looks like now, click Reporting, then Search.
+- If you installed the managed package, navigate back to Experience Workspaces To see what your dashboard looks like now, click Reporting, then Search.

 - To add and remove reports from the dashboard, go to Settings.
 In the row for the Search dashboard, make sure you have the Community Search Dashboard 2.0 selected.
 If you don’t see it in the list of available dashboards, download or upgrade to the latest Community Management package from AppExchange.